MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An input iterator that indicates the end of a range.

 *`pred`*\
 The condition to test for.
-This is provided by a user-defined predicate function object that defines the condition to be satisfied by the element being searched for.
+This test is provided by a user-defined predicate function object that defines the condition to be satisfied by the element being searched for.
 A unary predicate takes a single argument and returns **`true`** or **`false`**.

 ### Return value